 How Likely Is It for a Hair Transplant To Fail?

 The chances of a hair transplant failing are around 43%, according to an ISHRS study.
 This study, however, analyses failure based on the patient’s satisfaction and whether hair transplant patients get their expected results.
-True hair transplant failure is when transplanted hair fails to grow.
+True hair transplant surgery failure is when the transplanted hair follicles fail to grow.

 Professional clinics with skilled surgeons usually have a failure rate of less than 2%.
 Unprofessional clinics, on the other hand, may have up to a 30% failure rate.